lmiller1990/design-pattenrns-for-vuejs/src/pdf/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 ## Reflections and Philosophy

-This section explores concepts that I think separates greate developers from everyone else.
+This section explores the kind of concepts that I think separates junior and senior developers.
+It is one thing to just write some code that works.
+It's another entirely to really understand the different parts of your system and how the work together.
 Separation of concerns is really about understanding what a function should do, and where to draw the lines between the different parts of a system.

 There are some easy ways to see if you are separating your Vue UI logic from your business logic, or in a more general sense, your imperative shell from your functional core: